Do you get the afternoon slump and an overwhelming need to nap?

-What is 'The slump'?
+What is 'The Slump'?

 The urge to nap is strong!

 Our internal body clock does seem to wind down at around 2 pm-4pm, our core body temperature drops and a hormone that results in us feeling sleepy is released.
-This hormone, melatonin, gives us the feeling that we want to snooze and is all part of the body’s natural circadian rhythm.
+This hormone, melatonin, evokes the feeling that we want to snooze and is all part of the body’s natural circadian rhythm.